J. C. Ramírez: Arizona Diamondbacks

-Ramírez signed with the Arizona Diamondbacks on December 1, 2014.
-After beginning the year with the Reno Aces, Ramírez was selected to the active roster on May 10, 2015.
-On May 25, 2015, Ramírez suffered his first loss since 2013, surrendering a walk-off home run to Jhonny Peralta.
-On June 13, 2015, the Diamondbacks designated Ramírez for assignment.
+On December 1, 2014, Ramírez signed a minor league contract with the Arizona Diamondbacks.
+After beginning the year with the Triple–A Reno Aces, Ramírez was selected to the active roster on May 10, 2015.
+On May 25, Ramírez suffered his first loss since 2013, surrendering a walk-off home run to Jhonny Peralta.
+In 12 appearances for Arizona, he logged a 1–1 record and 4.11 ERA with 11 strikeouts across 15 1/3 innings pitched.
+On June 13, the Diamondbacks designated Ramírez for assignment.

 Seattle Mariners (second stint)

-Ramírez was traded by the Diamondbacks to the Seattle Mariners for cash on July 27, 2015.
-On September 8, 2015, the Mariners selected Ramírez to the active roster.
-On November 6, 2015, the Mariners outrighted Ramírez off of the 40-man roster and he elected free agency.
+Ramírez was traded by the Diamondbacks to the Seattle Mariners in exchange for cash on July 27, 2015.
+On September 8, the Mariners selected Ramírez to the active roster.
+In eight appearances for Seattle, he struggled to an 0–1 record and 7.56 ERA with five strikeouts across 8 1/3 innings of work.
+On November 6, the Mariners outrighted Ramírez off of the 40-man roster and he elected free agency.